danyildiabin/tls/README.md

 You can download ZIG compiler by [this link](https://ziglang.org/download/).\
 Make sure you added it to PATH before running this command.

-If you'd like to develop this thing with me or have any questions feel free to contact me on danyildiabin@ukr.net or submit an issue on this repository.
+If you'd like to develop this thing with me or have any questions feel free to submit an issue on this repository.

 # Some great resources to learn TLS protocol
 [Visual bit-precise representation of TLS handshake and data transport](https://tls.ulfheim.net/).\